Creative Writing // Master of Fine Arts

 - Participation in the Summer Writing Program

-- Guidance in preparing the creative thesis for publication
+- Guidance in preparing the final creative thesis and critical thesis

-- Cohort model developing a strong sense of community among MFA students
+- Cohort model developing a sense of community among MFA students

 Naropa University is a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA).